 The registration process involves obtaining a Spanish tax identification number from the local tax office as well as registered with the Social security system for a tax id code.
 The latter is necessary in order to benefit from access to the national health system and public pension, though this may depend on the type of visa required to work in Spain, if any.

-Sole traders in Spain pay income tax annually, being the difference between your profits less any deductible expenses.
+As Spanish tax residents, sole traders in Spain pay income tax annually, being the difference between your profits less any deductible expenses.
 You would also be required to make VAT returns each quarter with an annual summary as well.

 There are other filing requirements relating to your tax payments and these are generally best managed by an accountant on your behalf, to ensure compliance and avoid fines.